 Use your love of numbers to prepare the next generation of learners

-Teaching mathematics is an extremely rewarding endeavor.
-Math educators savor the moments when they see the understanding of a concept they have worked hard to develop dawn on a student or group of students.
+Teaching mathematics is a rewarding endeavor.
 It is exciting to share your enthusiasm for the structure of mathematics with others, and as a result, sparking an interest that may lead students to become the next generation of scientists, engineers, doctors, etc.

-The need for exceptional math teachers is high, and Malone is committed to preparing you to be ready to enter the workforce after graduation.
+Malone is committed to preparing you to be ready to enter the workforce after graduation.
 Through vigorous classroom study and many opportunities to learn in the field, you will have the experiences necessary to become a confident, dedicated educator.
-You will major in mathematics and also take education courses towards earning secondary teaching licensure for grades 7–12.
+You will major in mathematics and also take education courses toward earning secondary teaching licensure for grades 7–12.

 Mathematics opens doors to opportunity